squaresLab/genprog4java/README.md

 We've setup two scripts for integrating defects4j with genprog.
 The main script is the one that prepares the bug to be run.
 This script is called prepareBug.sh and it is located in genprog4j/defects4JStuff/prepareBug.sh

+The overall functionality of the script is to set up everything so that genprog can run on the bug taken from defects4j with the parameters specified by the user.

 The scripts takes the following parameters:

 * 1st param is the package in upper case (ex: Lang, Chart, Closure, Math, Time)